cgilut/plow-documentation/README.md

 2.5 **Email correspondence:**

-Emails from the seller to the buyer are valid only if sent from a specific email address of the seller's domain.
+Emails from the seller to the buyer are valid only if sent from a specific email address of the seller's domain “@plow.group”.

 2.6 **Entire Contract:**